 Dr. Thomas M. Due received his B.G.S. degree from the University of Kentucky and his M.D. degree from the University of Kentucky College of Medicine.
 He completed his internship in general surgery at the University of Kentucky and his residency in orthopaedic surgery at Albany Medical Center Hospital in Albany, NY.

 Dr. Due became the first fellowship trained orthopaedic specialist to practice in Northern Kentucky, after completing a fellowship in hand surgery at Baylor University Medical Center in Dallas, TX.
 He was certified by the American Board of Orthopaedic Surgery in 1989 and added certification in hand surgery in 1992.
-He was recertified in 2000 and 2008.
+He was recertified in 2000, 2008, and in 2017.
+Dr. Due currently serves as Adjunct Assistant Professor of Orthopaedic Surgery at the University of Kentucky College of Medicine.

 Dr. Due was named a "Top Doctor" by Cincinnati Magazine in 2012, 2013, 2014, 2015, 2016, 2017, and again in 2018.